How to Reheat Nachos – Best 6 Ways

 1. The temperature in your oven should be at least 250 F

-2. Place them on an oven-safe plate or dish.
+2. Place them on an oven-safe plate or tin foil or dish.

 3. Cover with aluminum foil.

 4. Reheat the nachos for 10-15 minutes.
 Check after 10 minutes so you do not burn or over dry.
-The total time can range from 5 to 20 minutes, depending on the quantity and how crisp you like your plate of nachos.
+The overall time can range from 4 to 21 mis, depending on the quantity and how crisp you like your plate of nachos.

 5. Take out the nachos rest them for a minute and prepare to put on your favorite toppings.